Post-Newtonian Dynamics of Radiating Charges: Canonical Formulation and Binary Inspiral Laws: Details on the Darwin force correction at 1PN

 \section{Details on the Darwin force correction at 1PN}

-In this section, we show the detailed steps leading to Eq.~(\ref{pdotDarwin}) of the main text.
+In this section, we show the detailed steps leading to the 1PN conservative force in Eq.~(\ref{fcons}) of the main text.
 We start from the Darwin interaction Hamiltonian, along with the useful notations as presented below:

 where Using the symmetry under $a\leftrightarrow b$ we can write

 Within 1PN accuracy we may replace $\mathbf{p}_a \simeq m_a\mathbf{v}_a$ and $\mathbf{p}_b \simeq m_b\mathbf{v}_b$, which yields

 The masses thus cancel in the full expression, and with $k=1/(4\pi\varepsilon_0)$ we obtain